The purpose of the Indigenous Professional Development Program is to:

 Applications can relate to any artform, including literature, visual and performing arts.
 Individuals or organisations can apply.

 Applications will be accepted using the online Arts Victoria Grants Portal.
+The Portal opens on Monday 18 May and the closing date for applications is 5pm, Friday 12 June 2015.

 Preparing an application